Pulmonary Valve:

 Investigation of mitral regurgitation: Echocardiography is the mainstay of investigation, often supplemented by more invasive echocardiography (transoesophageal echocardiography).
 Other tests may be performed to determine the mechanism, such as coronary angiography.

 Aortic Stenosis: The aortic valve is the last valve in the heart and regulates flow from the left ventricle into the aorta.
 Narrowing of this valve is not uncommon.
 Previously, in previous generations it was mainly due to rheumatic fever in childhood causing progressive “gumming up” of the valve leaflets, eventually restricting flow.
-Rheumatic fever is now less common, and stenosis is more likely to be due to a defective valve with two cusps instead of three (so called bicuspid valve).
 More recently, there is a view that progressive gumming up can occur due to deposition of cholesterol between the leaflets.

 Clinical Presentation and Treatment of aortic regurgitation: In asymptomatic patients, if the heart or aorta enlarges on echocardiography, or the leak of the valve progresses, then surgical replacement is indicated.
 If patients develop breathlessness, then surgical replacement of the valve becomes necessary.